Medical Payments Coverage (MedPay) Explained for 2026

 What is medical payment coverage (MedPay)?

-Medical payments coverage (MedPay) is optional auto insurance that helps pay for medical expenses after a car accident, regardless of who’s at fault.
+The medical payments auto insurance definition is coverage that helps pay for medical expenses after a car accident, regardless of who is at fault.
 It covers hospital visits, surgery, and funeral costs for you and your passengers.
 It also often covers insurance deductibles and co-pays that your primary coverage might not handle.

 What’s the difference between personal injury protection (PIP) and MedPay?